Economic Neutral Position: How to best replicate not fully replicable liabilities: Setup and Preliminary Results

 where $\Bone$ and ${\mathbf 0}$ denote the column vector with all entries equal to one and zero, respectively.
 The first assumption means in particular that $\BX$ is fairly priced.
 Further these assumptions imply that $S(\Bphi)$ has zero mean and hence reads

-We can justify these simplifying assumptions by making use of the positive homogeneity and cash invariance property of $\rho$.
+These simplifying assumptions can be justified by centering and normalizing $S(\Bphi)$, i.e.~subtracting its mean and dividing by $\E[X_i]$, making use of the positive homogeneity and cash invariance property of $\rho$.
 If\ $\BX$ has non-zero excess return, i.e.~$\E[\BX] \neq \Bx$, then the additional linear term ``$\Bphi$ times excess return'' arises, which enters the minimization of the risk of the surplus with respect to $\Bphi$ in a straight forward way.
+Similarly, if $\BL$ has non-zero mean (claim size distributions are typically positive, the centered variable $\BL - \E[ \BL]$ is regarded instead.
 The detailed justification of the simplifying assumption is transferred to the appendix.

 The following lemma shows that the $\alpha$-quantile of the surplus $S(\Bphi)$ is well defined and states further preliminary results.
 We denote by $\one_A$ the indicator function of some set $A$; further $F_Y$, $\bar{F}_Y = 1-F_Y$, and $F_Y^{-1}$ denotes the cumulative distribution function, the tail function, and the quantile function of some scalar random variable $Y$, respectively.

-} \begin{lemma} { Assume (\ref{eq:TechAssumpIntegr}) and (\ref{eq:TechAssumpLdensity}).
+\begin{lemma} { Assume (\ref{eq:TechAssumpIntegr}) and (\ref{eq:TechAssumpLdensity}).
 Then for every $\Bphi\in\R_+^n$ and $\alpha\in(0,1)$ \begin{enumerate}[a)] \item $\Pa(S(\Bphi)\leq z) =\alpha$ has a unique solution $z = z_{\Bphi,\alpha}$, i.e.~the $\alpha$-quantile of $S(\Bphi)$ is well defined. \item $\VaR_\alpha[S(\Bphi)] = -z_{\Bphi,\alpha}$ and $\ES_\alpha[S(\Bphi)] = -\alpha^{-1} \cdot\E[S(\Bphi)\cdot\one_{S(\Bphi) \leq z_{\Bphi,\alpha}} ]$. \item $\Bphi\mapsto\rho[S(\Bphi)]$ is differentiable for both risk measures $\rho\in\{\VaR_\alpha, \ES_\alpha\}$. \item $\Bphi\mapsto\ES_\alpha[S(\Bphi)]$ is convex. \end{enumerate} } \end{lemma} We denote the quantile of $S(\Bphi)$ by $z_\Bphi$ omitting the subscript $\alpha$ when there is no confusion about the risk tolerance.
 Part (a) and (c) result basically from the implicit function theorem applied to $(z,\Bphi) \mapsto F_{S(\Bphi)}(z)$; (b) is a consequence of the continuous distribution of $S(\Bphi)$, and (d) follows from the convexity of the expected shortfall.
 The details of the proofs are transferred to the appendix.

 \begin{remark} {\rm \begin{enumerate}[a)] \item If $\BL$ has atoms, i.e.~does not admit a density, then the function $\Bphi \mapsto\VaR_\alpha[S(\Bphi)]$ might not be continuous but can have kinks at the singular values of $\BL$. \item Assumption (\ref{eq:TechAssumpLdensity}) can be relaxed; it suffices to assume that $\BL$ admits a strictly positive density in some open set around $\{\Bl \in \R^n: \scp{\Bone}{\Bl} = F^{-1}_{\scp{\Bone}{\BL}}(1-\alpha)\}$. \end{enumerate} } \end{remark}